atulanand05/keylogger-basic/README.md

 ## 🪪 License

 This project is licensed under the **MIT License**.
 You are free to use, modify, and share it **for ethical purposes only**.

----

-## 💡 Need More?

-Let me know if you want to:

-- Add this to GitHub
-- Turn it into a `.exe` (silent mode)
-- Make the output encrypted or hidden

-Happy to help you safely and professionally expand it!